hpc2n/intro-linux/docs/index.md

-# Welcome to the course: Introduction to Linux
+# Welcome to the course: Command line 101

 !!! note "This material"

-    Here you will find the content of the workshop "Introduction to Linux".
+    Here you will find the content of the workshop "Command line 101".

     - Documentation about Linux at some of the Swedish HPC centres
         - HPC2N: <a href="https://docs.hpc2n.umu.se/tutorials/linuxguide/" target="_blank">https://docs.hpc2n.umu.se/tutorials/linuxguide/</a>